We all have experienced it – “I will buy just this one more and I am done”. Those are the famous words that are usually followed by a pile of

 – “More”Wall Street: Money Never Sleeps – Exchange between Jacob Moore and Bretton James

-This goes along the first rule.
-Collecting can get addicting, there is a physiological reaction in your brain when you buy a new collectible.
-Your brain releases dopamine.
+Collecting is addicting, there is a physiological reaction in your brain when you buy a new collectible.
 Thus, it is important to balance the act of simply buying new collectibles with the art of displaying them nicely.
-I believe we have all seen photos of collections with a multitude of figures, but no display, no posing, no lighting system, collectibles all placed together that you can barely see most of them.
-There is almost no effort in displaying the collection, but in buying more.
-It is important to also give value to what you already have then give more value to what you do not have and want to buy.
-Become a curator, which means that you will be careful in choosing what fits your collection and when you might want to change the collection entirely.
+We have all seen photos of collections with a multitude of figures, all placed together that you can barely see most of them.
+The effort seems to be in buying.

 6- Have your significant other with a less emotional attachment to your collection give an opinion about the collectible

 This has worked very well for me.
 My wife supports me in this hobby, but it is not her thing.
-So she can always give me a logical and cold advice on how good or not a certain figure looks; reminds me to think about the overall collection and presentation and; to not skip the most important rule in my home.
-That is to not pass the physical space allocated for my collection : )
+So she can always give me a logical and cold advice on how good or not a certain figure looks and she reminds me to think about the overall collection and its presentation.
+She has convinced me to change my mind a few times and I am very grateful for her to make me avoid those impulse buys.